 26 Jan 1897 The 1st/Seaforth Highlanders embarked at Southampton from Aldershot.
 It disembarked in Malta on 3 February.

 It had an average strength of 870 men.
 It had 1395 admissions (1603.4/1000 mean strength) into hospital with 18 deaths (20.69/1000 mean strength).
 16 invalids returned to England.

 Its average constantly sick was 64.07 (73.64/1000 mean strength).
 The average sick time to each soldier was 26.88 days.
 The average duration of cases of sickness was 16.76 days.

-22 Mar 1897 Embarked for Crete.
+22 Mar 1897 The 1st/Seaforth Highlanders embarked for Crete.
 British troops formed part of the Cretan International Force and were encamped in Crete from 24 March 1897 onwards.

-The first detachments were 1 Coy 1st/Seaforth Highlanders at Canae and HQ and 5 Coys at Kandia.
-The remaining companies of the 1st/Seaforth Highlanders and HQ and 4 coys of the 2nd/Royal Welch Fusiliers joined on 8 April.
-A Coy of the Seaforth Highlanders disembarked at Canae, and the rest of the reinforcements were at Kandia.
+The first detachments were 1 Coy 1st/Seaforth Highlanders at Canae and HQ and 5 companies at Kandia.
+The remaining companies of the 1st/Seaforth Highlanders and HQ and 4 companies of the 2nd/Royal Welch Fusiliers joined on 8 April.
+A 100 men of the Seaforth Highlanders disembarked at Canae on 24 March, and the rest of the reinforcements went to Kandia.
 On 26 April, No 4 Mountain Bty RA arrived at Crete, and was joined in early Aug by the rest of the Royal Welch Fusiliers.

-22 Nov 1897 Embarked in Crete for Malta.
+21 Nov 1897 The 1st/Seaforth Highlanders embarked at Crete for Malta.
 On 25 November 1897, 4 Mountain Bty RA and the Seaforth Highlanders arrived in Malta and were quartered at Lower St Elmo Barracks.